 Is it a good idea to take out a joint loan?

 Applying for a loan with a partner can give you a better chance of borrowing what you need.
-But how do you get a joint loan and what are the risks?
+But there are risks to consider such as the impact to your credit score of being financially linked.

 Key takeaways